Step-by-Step Guide: Notice of Defect & Modified Risk Reduction Inspection (Maryland)

 Step 7: Educate Your Tenants

-• Give new tenants the EPA Lead Paint Disclosure Form and a pamphlet called “Protect Your Family from Lead in Your Home.”
+- Give each new tenant the EPA Lead Paint Disclosure Form and the “Protect Your Family from Lead in Your Home” pamphlet.

-• Teach tenants to report any peeling paint or potential hazards right away.
+- Encourage tenants to report any peeling paint or dust immediately.

 Step 8: Get Ready to Rent

-• Get a final inspection and lead-safe certificate before tenants move in.
+- Get a final inspection and certificate before allowing move-in.

 Step 9: Stay Compliant

-• Renew your property registration with the MDE every year.
+- Renew your MDE property registration every year.

 Step 10: Grow Your Rental Business